Bias Mimicking: A Simple Sampling Approach for Bias Mitigation: Sampling methods Impact on Multi-Class Classification Head

 \section{Sampling methods Impact on Multi-Class Classification Head}

-Bias Mimicking produces a binary version $d_y$ of the labels for each class $y$.
-Each $d_y$ preserves class $y$ samples while undersampling each $y^{\prime}$ such that the bias within $y^{\prime}$ mimics $y$.
-A debiased feature representation is then learned by training a binary classifier for each $d_y$.
-When the training is done, it is challenging to use the scores from each binary predictor for inference.
+Bias Mimicking produces a binary version $d_c$ of the dataset $D$ for each class $c$.
+Each $d_c$ preserves class $c$ samples while undersampling each $c^{\prime}$ such that the bias within $c^{\prime}$ mimics that of $c$.
+A debiased feature representation is then learned by training a binary classifier for each $d_c$.
+When the training is done, using the scores from each binary predictor for inference is challenging.
 This is because each predictor is trained on a different distribution of the data, so the predictors are uncalibrated with respect to each other.
-Therefore, to perform inference, we train a multi-class prediction head on top of the learned feature representations using the original dataset distribution, where we prevent the gradients from flowing into the feature space.
-Observe that this approach denoted by BM + Vanilla in Table \ref{tb:supp-binary-benchmark} and Table \ref{tb:supp-multiclass-benchmark} is effective at mitigating the bias when compared to vanilla model results.
-However, we note that we obtained a slight performance improvement when we used Oversampling mostly on the CelebA dataset in Table \ref{tb:supp-binary-benchmark} and on the Cifar-s dataset in Table \ref{tb:supp-multiclass-benchmark}.
-Therefore, we use Oversampling to train the multi-class prediction head in our implementation.
+Therefore, to perform inference, we train a multi-class prediction head using the learned feature representations and the original dataset distribution.
+Moreover, we prevent the gradients from flowing into the feature space since the original distribution is biased.
+Note that we rely on the assumption that the correlation between the target labels and bias labels are minimized in the feature space, and thus the linear layer is unlikely to relearn the bias.
+During our experiments outlined in Section 4, we note that this approach was sufficient to obtain competitive results.
+This section explores whether we can improve performance by using sampling methods to train the linear layer.
+To that end, observe results in Table \ref{tb:supp_bm_with_sampling}.
+We underline the rows where the sampling methods make improvements.
+We note that the sampling methods did not improve performance for three of the four benchmarks in our experiments.
+However, on CelebA, we note that the sampling methods marginally improved performance.
+We suspect this is because a small amount of the bias might be relearned when training the multi-class prediction head since the input distribution remains biased.

-Aside from Oversampling, note that other sampling methods, namely Undersampling and Upweighting, could not demonstrate the same improvement in performance.
-Both were comparable to Oversampling on the Binary Benchmark in Table \ref{tb:supp-binary-benchmark}.
-However, both lagged significantly behind the multi-class benchmark in Table \ref{tb:supp-multiclass-benchmark}.